nextauthjs/next-auth/www/docs/getting-started/client.md

 ```

 :::tip
-The session data returned to the client it does not contain sensitive information such as the Session Token or OAuth tokens.
-It contains a minimal payloar that includes enough data needed to display information on a page about the user who is signed in for presentation purposes (e.g name, email, image).
+The session data returned to the client does not contain sensitive information such as the Session Token or OAuth tokens.
+It contains a minimal payload that includes enough data needed to display information on a page about the user who is signed in for presentation purposes (e.g name, email, image).

 You can use the [session callback](/configuration/callbacks#session) to customize the session object returned to the client if you need to return additional data in the session object.
 :::